otoolep/questdb.io/docs/createTable.md

 ) timestamp(ts)  partition by DAY
 ```

+### CREATE TABLE AS

-### Clone existing SQL structure
+#### Cloning existing SQL structure

-Cloning existing SQL structure can clone a table, when SQL is `select * from tab`  or any arbitrary SQL result:
+When SQL is `select * from tab`  or any arbitrary SQL result, the table data will be copied with the corresponding structure.

 ```sql
 create table x as (